OpenCALTeam/opencal/README.md

 Compiling:
 ```
-mkdir bin
+mkdir build
-cd bin
+cd build
 cmake ..
 make
 ```
 Example compilation can be controlled using  the following argument to cmake:
--DEXAMPLES:STRING= that takes two possible values: YES or NO
+-DEXAMPLES:STRING= that takes two possible values: ON or OFF

 to change compiler use the following cmake variables:
 ```